I still know it's you! On Challenges in Anonymizing Source Code: Anonymization Deficits

 \autoref{alg:occlus} provides an overview of this approach.
 First, we partition the unobfuscated code into segments $S$~(line~2).
-Then, we iteratively remove each segment $s \in S$ from the code, apply the obfuscation~$\anon$ and perform the attribution~$\attr$ \mbox{(lines~4--8)}.
+Then, we iteratively remove each segment $s \in S$ from the code, apply the obfuscation~$\anonym$ and perform the attribution~$\attr$ \mbox{(lines~4--8)}.
 After this step, the relevance $R_s$ of the segment $s$ is given by the confidence difference to the original attribution (line 7).
 We repeat this process, so that we obtain a relevance map over all segments.

-While the method is simple and can be applied to arbitrary anonymization techniques, the crux is the definition of an appropriate segmentation.
-In contrast to the pixels of an image, we cannot simply remove arbitrary parts of a program without affecting its syntax.
-To address this problem, we introduce two complementary strategies: As the first strategy, we simply split the source code along the textual lines.
-While this trivial approach naturally leads to incorrect syntax, often the remaining code is still valid and we can narrow down relevant regions at the level of lines.
+While the method can be applied to every anonymization techniques, we cannot remove arbitrary parts of a program without affecting its syntax.
+To address this problem, we introduce two strategies: As the first strategy, we split the source code along the textual lines.
+This approach naturally leads to incorrect syntax, yet often the remaining code is still valid and we can narrow down relevant code lines.
 As the second strategy, we employ \emph{backward program slicing}.
-To this end, we use the framework \mbox{\emph{Frama-C}}~\citep{CuoFloPrev+12} which enables creating syntactically correct program slices on C code.
-This strategy preserves the syntax in all cases, yet the segments often become large, making an identification of relevant regions difficult.
+That is, we use the framework \mbox{\emph{Frama-C}}~\citep{CuoFloPrev+12} which enables creating syntactically correct program slices on C code.
+This strategy preserves the syntax, yet the segments often become large, making an identification of relevant regions difficult.